JoshMermel/JoshMermel.github.io/_posts/2019-03-10-siteswap-puzzles.md

 My strategy here was the same as before - write a solution counter for unsolved puzzles and use it to remove values while keeping the solution unique.
-I did this mostly by reusing the CondierBoard() method.
+I did this mostly by reusing the ConsiderBoard() method.

 As a fun side effect, that meant I could comment out the sudoku constraints and my program would generate unsolved sudoku puzzles.
 Or I could comment out the